sovereigndaddy/blog/_drafts/bitcoin-changed-me.markdown

   - **"NOT YOUR NODE, NOT YOUR RULES"**

+### Bitcoin Node Devices
-  To help support the network and verify transactions, these are my current devices:
+  To help support the network and verify transactions, these are my current node devices:

+  ***Note: Each of these devices deserves a post, so I won't dive into details here about setup, usage, etc. just know that each of these is running a Bitcoin node ([Full Nodes](https://bitcoin.org/en/full-node) & [Pruned Nodes](https://academy.bit2me.com/en/que-es-un-nodo-podado/)).***

   - [MyNode](https://mynodebtc.com/)